Maluuba/newsqa/README.md

 # Maluuba NewsQA
 Tools for using Maluuba's news questions and answer data.

-You can find more information about the dataset [here][maluuba_newsqa].
+You can find more information with stats on the dataset [here][maluuba_newsqa].

 ## Data Description

+(TODO: Add docs for json format.)

-The combined dataset is made of several columns to show the story text and the derived answers from several crowdsourcers.
+The combined dataset in the .csv file is made of several columns to show the story text and the derived answers from several crowdsourcers.

 Column Name | Description
 --- | ---